 - Orange Plank Rd.
 Co Line to Windy Acres Ln.: The increase in estimated trips will lower the AM Level of Service from A to C, and the PM Level of Service from B to C. - Orange Plank Rd.
 Windy Acres Ln. to Brock Rd.: The increase in estimated trips will lower the AM Level of Service from B to C, and the PM Level of Service from C to D. - W. Catharpin Rd.
-Post Oak Rd. to Pamunkey Rd.: The increase in estimated trips will lower the AM Level of Service from A to B, and the PM Level of Service from A to C. - Post Oak Rd.
+Post Oak Rd. to Pamunkey Rd.: The increase in estimated trips will lower the AM Level of Service from A to B, and the PM Level of Service from A to C.

+- Post Oak Rd.
 Catharpin Rd. to Stubbs Bridge Rd.: The increase in estimated trips will lower the AM Level of Service from A to B, and the PM Level of Service from A to B. - Post Oak Rd.
 Stubbs Bridge Rd. to Pamunkey Rd.: The increase in estimated trips will lower the AM Level of Service from A to C, and the PM Level of Service from A to C.

 Although these estimates depict level of service decreases, it's important to note that these are during construction only and that following construction the Levels of Service will return to their original levels.
-These estimates also do not take into account staff's recommended conditions for employee shuttling.
-Lastly, these estimates include the trip generation estimates from Sites A, B, and C.
+These estimates include the trip generation estimates from Sites A, B, and C. Lastly, these estimates also do not take into account staff's recommended conditions for employee shuttling.
+Staff originally recommended a shuttling requirement of 70% of the workforce.
+Upon further review, that requirement may be too stringent and potentially unreachable.
+While it would lessen the number of vehicles on the road network around the facility, the complexity of the tracking and high threshold may result in a prolonged construction phase.
+The benefit of limiting passenger vehicles may not outweigh unanticipated impacts.
+Staff is supportive of a condition that requires that the applicant achieve a 20% standard.

-Additional details on construction traffic, access point use, timing, etc., are not presently available as the detailed phasing of construction areas has not been completed.
-However, the applicant has expressed their intent to minimize potential conflicts with other motorists (notably school busses using these routes), preservation of the efficiency of the existing road network which they will be using, and restoration of any damages caused by the high levels of construction traffic.
-The turn lane noted above is subject to change based on final traffic volume estimates.
+The applicant has expressed their intent to minimize potential conflicts with other motorists (notably school busses using these routes), preservation of the efficiency of the existing road network which they will be using, and restoration of any damages caused by the high levels of construction traffic.
+The turn lanes and extension noted above are subject to change based on final traffic volume estimates.
 Staff has recommended conditions pursuant to mitigating these impacts and also notes that improvements on VDOT maintained roadways will require VDOT approval.
+Staff also notes that particular attention will be necessary to the W. Catharpin Rd. span between Post Oak Rd. to Pamunkey Rd., which will provide access to this site, and to SUP18-0003, if approved.
+In addition to providing these two significant points of access, this road segment appears to have a higher than usual vehicular crash rate (low traffic volume of est. 1708 average daily trips with 14 accidents in a 5-year period).